Engine Degreasers Rated

 First, the bad.
-The Oil Eater Cleaner and Degreaser costs more than [see price] per gallon.
+The Oil Eater Cleaner and Degreaser costs more than [amazon link="B000EALHHG" title="see price"] per gallon.
 Yes, the product is concentrated so a little goes a long way, but this product costs 3x as much as the Purple Power Degreaser.

 But then again, the Oil Eater Cleaner and Degreaser is non-hazardous, non-corrosive, non-toxic, and USDA approved for use on non-food surfaces.
 So you don’t have to worry much about getting this stuff on your hands because it’s not as harsh of a cleaner as some of the other engine degreasers listed.
 This product is not only good in degreasing the engine bay, but you can also use this to clean floors, carpets, white-wall tires, heavy machinery, and industrial tools.

 Simply dilute a small amount of the product with water and spray liberally over the entire engine bay.
 Of course, you will still need a brush to remove thick and gummed up grease and grime.
 Let the product soak for a while, scrub, and rinse.

 Since this product is non-toxic and non-corrosive (except on warm or hot aluminum surfaces), it doesn’t do a good job of cleaning concentrated amounts of oil and dirt, such as oil spills on the shop floor.
 The Oil Eater engine degreaser is not designed for tough jobs like that.

 - Non-toxic and non-hazardous formula